joielizeqi/p8105_final.github.io/proposal.md

 ## Intended final products

-The expected final website would be consist of following parts:
+The expected final website will consist of the following parts:

 **Introduction page**: Demonstrate the background of our study, display screen cast, pictures of dog breed in the dataset, a general map